Olle Nordmark: United States

-Teaching

 Although it is not known when Nordmark started to teach, it is possible that he had a summer art school at his studio in Lomala, Hopewell Junction, New York, already in the early 1930s.
 Among his first known students were Reginald Marsh and Elsa Jemne.
 In 1934, Marsh traveled to Lomala to learn the art of fresco painting from Nordmark, in anticipation of his commission to execute murals.
 He stayed for about six months with Nordmark studying fresco techniques.
 Marsh returned to Lomala in July 1935 with George Biddle to get extra training right before their mural projects in the Post Office Department Building in Washington, D.C.
 Jemne studied also fresco techniques with Nordmark at Lomala in preparation for future work in 1935.

 Biddle and Marsh employed Nordmark to superintend their mural projects in the Post Office Department Building.
 Nordmark was involved with the project from around August 1935 to early 1936.
 In order that Nordmark would truly be able to superintend the project, Biddle hoped to induce Edward Bruce to give Nordmark some sort of work in Washington, D.C.
 It is possible that Nordmark was employed by the Resettlement Administration around October 1935.
 He served later as a technical consultant for the Section of Fine Art and supervised mural paintings made by Native American artists.

 Biddle spent a summer studying fresco techniques with Nordmark, before he began his work in the Department of Justice Building in 1936.
 Like a year before, Nordmark was hired to supervise the mural projects of Biddle and Henry Varnum Poor.
 In 1937, Nordmark joined Marsh in New York City for the Custom House murals.
 Marsh had insisted on using fresco for the murals, despite objections from higher-ups.
 Nordmark worked also as a federal artist-in-residence in Pine Ridge Reservation in 1937, where Andrew Standing Soldier was studying under him.

 The Department of the Interiors's Bureau of Indian Affairs employed Nordmark to teach fresco painting to Native Americans from 1938 to 1943.
 He was working at the Indian Art Center, a program for outstanding students and teachers, in Fort Sill, Oklahoma, from 1938 to 1940.
 In 1940, instructors and students from Phoenix Indian School, Phoenix, Arizona, traveled to Fort Sill to study under Nordmark.
 There is little known about the Indian Art Center.
 Some records of the program probably exist, but many may have been destroyed.
 According to Leonard Riddles, the students were taught tempera painting, oil painting, fresco and secco.

 Oscar Jacobson, director of University of Oklahoma art department and founder of the university's art museum, criticized Nordmark's teaching.
 Commissioner John Collier was forced to defend it.
 He replied that Nordmark taught only techniques and never dictated style, design or colors to his students.
 This was proved by the uniquely individualistic work of Standing Soldier, who was studying again with Nordmark at the Indian Art Center in circa 1938, and of the Native Americans, who painted murals in the Department of the Interior Building.